-Student achievement data is not being published for the 2019/20 year due to the impact of the pandemic on learning and the move to teacher assessed grades for GCSEs.
-The College is confident that its students' attainment was not adversely affected by the pandemic and results are comparable to previous years.
+National Student achievement data is again not being published for the 2020/21 year due to the impact of the pandemic on learning and the move to teacher assessed grades for GCSEs.
+The College is confident that its students' attainment was not adversely affected by the pandemic and results are comparable to previous years as can be seen in the Colleges internal KPIs reported above.